a film by Haim Tabakman

 a deeply moving testament to a test of faith.

-Eyes Wide Open by Haim Tabakman For those who crave a gay love story with an emotionally realistic heartbeat, then look no further than this intensely poignant debut feature from Haim Tabakman.
+Eyes Wide Open by Haim Tabakman For those who crave a gay love story with an emotionally realistic heartbeat, then look no further than this intensely poignant directorial debut by Haim Tabakman.

-For Aaron Fleischman is more than just your dedicated family man.
-An Orthodox Jew and pillar of the local synagogue, he’s also a man in urgent need of help in the family run kosher butchery, following the death of his father.
-Yet in taking in Yeshiva student Ezri, it isn’t long before Ezri’s seductive good looks and Aaron’s suppressed homosexuality see the two men get to know each other in ways that go beyond the nature of their master / apprentice bond, leaving Aaron returning home with little romantic interest, let alone sexual desire for his increasingly suspicious wife.
-Problem is, she’s not the only one who suspects that an affair that strikes at the very heart of their faith is the cause of her husband's guilt, pain and pleasure.
-Only what will be the price to pay for a relationship that in ultra-orthodox circles, is still strictly taboo.
+And it all revolves around dedicated family man Aaron Fleischman.
+An Orthodox Jew and pillar of the local synagogue, he's also a man in urgent need of help in the family run kosher butchery, following the death of his father.
+Yet in taking in Yeshiva student Ezri, it isn't long before Ezri's seductive good looks and Aaron's suppressed homosexuality see the two men get to know each other in ways that go beyond the nature of their master / apprentice bond, leaving Aaron returning home with little romantic interest, let alone sexual desire for his increasingly suspicious wife.
+Problem is, she's not the only one who suspects the cause of her husband's guilt, pain and pleasure.
+Only what will be the price paid for an affair that strikes at the very heart of their faith?

 Eyes Wide Open by Haim Tabakman With the obvious exception of the engrossing documentary Trembling Before G-d, few works have got under the skin to reveal exactly what it is like to be gay within a deeply religious Jewish community, one where everybody knows your name, background and business.
 Yet what makes this film of note, is that it does so without preaching at you, preferring instead to showcase a compelling love story that is as much a restrained insight into the rituals central to Judaism, as it is a depiction of Aaron’s world unravelling around him, as the true nature of his sexual orientation becomes apparent to one and all.